-Support the pedestal using a hoist and sling and remove the hardware (6 and 7) securing the drive flange (21, Figure 4) to the engine bellhousing.
-See Figure 1 and remove the hardware (9, 10 and 13) securing the pedestal to the support assembly (12).
+Support the pedestal using a hoist and sling and remove the hardware (6 and 7) securing the drive flange (21, Figure 5) to the engine bellhousing.
 Separate the assemblies by pulling the pedestal straight away from the engine.

 As the assemblies separate, the flexible portion of the coupling assembly (2) will remain on the shaft.
 To remove the coupling from the shaft, unscrew the allen head setscrew from the bushing (3).
 Screw the setscrew into the puller hole on the circumference of the bushing.
 As the coupling and bushing separate, remove the bushing and slide the coupling off the shaft.
-Remove the shaft key (27, Figure 4).
+Remove the shaft key (27, Figure 5).